i11g/Appium-Tests/README.md

-# Automated Testing of Single Page Application using qUnit and Playwright
+# Automated Testing of Different Mobile Applications using Appium
-This project shows how to use QUnit and Playwright to perform integration and end to end testing on SPA application.
+This repo shows how to use Appium as a tool to test different web applications.
-The testing is focus on requests and responses using the JS fetch API and different Playwright modules.

 ## Table of Contents
 * [General Info](#general-information)